Skip to main content

 1. Please note that we do not recommend changing this while the mocap mode is activated.

-4. Choose the detection method - this allows you to restrict who can be tracked.
+4. Choose the Tracking Area (detection method) - this allows you to restrict who will be detected.

 2. Polygon - This allows you to create a bespoke shaped detection area based on the number of sides and the radius.

-3. None - This allows anyone seen by the cameras to be tracked.
+3. None - This allows anyone seen by the cameras to be detected.

-5. Choose the initialisation mode - this will determine which of the detected actors will be tracked.
+5. Choose the Initialisation Mode (tracking method) - this will determine which of the detected actors will be tracked.

 1. Auto - It will automatically track actors once it detects them.